 Larry King says of his approach, "an interview is an interview.
-It's basically who, what, where, when, and why.
+It's basically who, what, where, when and why.
 And while it is certainly kind of an exalted place to sit with the Prime Minister of Great Britain or the president of a country, it's still… 'why do you do what you do?
 How do you feel about what you do?
 What do you think about what's happening in the world?'
 It comes down to an interviewer is an interviewer.
-I never sat down with a President of the United States or a world leader or head of country and thought, 'whew, this is the head of a country -- I have to be different!'
+I never sat down with a President of the United States or a world leader or head of a country and thought, 'whew, this is the head of a country -- I have to be different!'
 I'm still everyman.
 What would a guy in the street say to Chirac of France if you had a chance to talk to him?"
-In his Archive interview, Larry King talks about his early broadcasting career in radio and television from such stations as WPST-TV [WPLG-TV] and WIOD-Radio in Miami, and his break into national television with "The Larry King Show" on radio and his longrunning interview show Larry King Live on CNN, beginning in 1985.
-Larry King was interviewed in three parts in North Hollywood CA on October 29, December 2, 2009 and February 16, 2010; Stephen J. Abramson conducted the three and a half-hour interview.
+In his three and a half-hour Archive interview, Larry King talks about his early broadcasting career in radio and television from such stations as WPST-TV [WPLG-TV] and WIOD-Radio in Miami and his break into national television with "The Larry King Show" on radio and his long-running interview show Larry King Live on CNN, beginning in 1985.
+Stephen J. Abramson conducted the three-part interview in North Hollywood CA on October 29, December 2, 2009 and February 16, 2010.

 Larry King, television and radio talk show host, claims to have interviewed over 30,000 people during his career.
 In 1989, the Guinness Book of World Records credited him as having logged more hours on national radio than any other talk show personality in history.